jackMort/ChatGPT.nvim/README.md

 ### `ChatGPTEditWithInstructions`

-`ChatGPTEditWithInstructions` command which opens interactive window to edit selected text or whole window using the `code-davinci-edit-001` model (GPT 3.5 fine-tuned for coding).
+`ChatGPTEditWithInstructions` command which opens interactive window to edit selected text or whole window using the `gpt-5-mini` model (configurable).

 You can map it using the Lua API, e.g. using `which-key.nvim`: